Strapples/SeaScreen/README.md

 # SeaScreen
-Sea Screen Screensaver featuring cruise ships and any ship I wanna include/ All videos currently are from Videvo's free collections. (each file has a Videvo label in its name.)
+Sea Screen Screensaver featuring cruise ships and any ship I wanna include/ Videos are from various free collections. (each file has a label in its name.)

-Known Issues: 1.
-Video Quality on a few videos (These videos will be removed in a upcoming release) 2.
-No UI
+Creators: If your content has been included and you want it removed or credit changed or a watermark added just contact me!

+Current State
+	•	Basic Functionality: ✅
+	•	Plays videos.
+	•	Time-aware video selection works.
+	•	Cursor hides.
+	•	Screensaver exits on activity.
+	•	Missing Features: ❌
+	•	No UI.
+	•	No auto-launch logic.
+	•	Manual start required.

 Binary Releases https://sterlingmediaproductions.com/Software/

-Mac: 2025-01-07 (Built 3PM Tested Works)
+Mac: 2025-01-07 (Built 8PM Tested Works)
 Windows 2025-01-07 (No machine to test it on.)
 Linux 2025-01-07 (No machine to test it on.)